Optical telegraph: Early designs

 Optical telegraphy dates from ancient times, in the form of hydraulic telegraphs, torches (as used by ancient cultures since the discovery of fire) and smoke signals.
-Modern design of semaphores was first foreseen by the British polymath Robert Hooke, who gave a vivid and comprehensive outline of visual telegraphy to the Royal Society in a 1684 submission in which he outlined many practical details.
+Modern designs of semaphores developed via several paths, often simultaneously.

+Possibly the earliest was by the British polymath Robert Hooke, who gave a vivid and comprehensive outline of visual telegraphy to the Royal Society in a 1684 submission in which he outlined many practical details.
 The system (which was motivated by military concerns, following the Battle of Vienna in 1683) was never put into practice.

 One of the first experiments of optical signalling was carried out by the Anglo-Irish landowner and inventor, Sir Richard Lovell Edgeworth in 1767.
 He placed a bet with his friend, the horse racing gambler Lord March, that he could transmit knowledge of the outcome of the race in just one hour.
 Using a network of signalling sections erected on high ground, the signal would be observed from one station to the next by means of a telescope.
 The signal itself consisted of a large pointer that could be placed into eight possible positions in 45 degree increments.
 A series of two such signals gave a total 64 code elements and a third signal took it up to 512.
 He returned to his idea in 1795, after hearing of Chappe's system.

+While Edgeworth was developing his design, William Playfair, a Scottish political economist traveling in Europe in 1794, surreptitiously obtained the design and alphabet of the French system from a fleeing royalist.
+Playfair, who had numerous connections to British officials, provided a model of the system to the Duke of York, commander of British forces, then based in Flanders, and, according to the Encyclopædia Britannica, "hence the alphabet and plan of the machine came to England."